This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 Quantitative Reference Flow: The quantitative reference flow is the designated output of a process.
 The quantitative reference flow is bolded and can be in the inputs or outputs section depending on the process type.
 A process must have a quantitative reference flow to be created.

-Category (Automatic)
+Category (Automatic)¶

 Category is determined based on the folder that the flow is contained within.
 The FLCAC uses NAICS Categories to organize flows and processes, read about FLCAC Categorization here.

-Amount (Mandatory)
+Amount (Mandatory)¶

 Flow quantity

-Unit (Mandatory)
+Unit (Mandatory)¶

 Flow unit; the openLCA software includes a set of unit groups and units.
 These units must be used to ensure proper data importation.

-Costs/Revenues (Optional)
+Costs/Revenues (Optional)¶

 This field is provided for documenting life cycle costing (LCC) data.
 The currency and costs may be provided for each flow; the costs per unit are automatically generated based on this information and flow amount.

 This field is not required and should be left blank if no life cycle costing data is available.
+Most LCI data on the FLCAC does not include life cycle costing data.

-Uncertainty (Optional)
+Uncertainty (Optional)¶

-Inputs: Avoided Waste (Optional)
+Inputs: Avoided Waste (Optional)¶

 If there is a scrap or waste flow that is utilized in your process, the flow may be listed as an input to your dataset and marked as an avoided waste.